 Since 2000 New Zealand born Phil Price has focused on wind activated kinetic sculpture.
 He is regarded as the foremost kinetic sculptor of his generation, with his work being widely acknowledged for its breath taking beauty, evocation of the natural world, and extraordinary design.

 His use of carbon fiber composite construction is unparalleled in regards the synergy he is able to achieve between form and kinetic functionality.
 The sculptures evolve from the artist’s intimate drawings and concepts, through to computer generated digital renderings and animations, to fully realised sculptures.

-Price’s insistence in keeping all of the creative and construction elements in house, allows him to experiment and explore within his own sanctuary and ensure absolute quality control.
+Price’s insistence on keeping all of the creative and construction elements in house allows him to experiment and explore within his own sanctuary, and ensure absolute quality control.
 His natural fascination with and intuitive feel for materials, processes, and engineering delivers what can only be described as extraordinary moving objects.